-Hortonworks recommends that you monitor your pilot cluster using Ganglia, Nagios, or other performance monitoring framework that may be in use in your data center.
-You can also use the following guidelines to monitor your Hadoop and HBase clusters:
+Hortonworks recommends that you monitor your pilot cluster using Ganglia, Nagios, or other performance monitoring frameworks that may be in use in your data center.
+Use the following guidelines to decide what to monitor in your Hadoop and HBase clusters:

-• Measure resource usage for CPU, RAM, Disk I/O operation per second (IOPS), and network packets sent and received.
-Run the actual kinds of query or analysis jobs that are of interest to your team.

-- Ensure that you your data sub-set scaled to the size of your pilot cluster. - Analyze the monitoring data for resource saturation.
+- Measure resource usage for CPU, RAM, Disk I/O operation per second (IOPS), and network packets sent and received.
+Run the actual kinds of query or analysis jobs that are of interest to your team. - Ensure that your data sub-set is scaled to the size of your pilot cluster. - Analyze the monitoring data for resource saturation.
 Based on this analysis, you can categorize your jobs as CPU bound, Disk I/O bound, or Network I/O bound.

 Most Java applications expand RAM usage to the maximum allowed.
-However, such jobs should not be analyzed as memory bound unless swapping happens or if the JVM experiences full-memory garbage collection events.
+However, such jobs should not be analyzed as memory bound unless swapping happens or the JVM experiences full-memory garbage collection events.
 (Full-memory garbage collection events are typically occur when the node appears to cease all useful work for several minutes at a time.)

 - Optionally, customize your job parameters or hardware or network configurations to balance resource usage.
-If your jobs fall in the various workload patterns equally, you may also choose to only manipulate the job parameters and keep the hardware choices "balanced". - For HBase cluster, you should also analyze Zookeeper, because the network and memory problems for HBase are often detected first in Zookeeper.
+If your jobs fall in the various workload patterns equally, you may also choose to manipulate only the job parameters and keep the hardware choices "balanced". - For your HBase cluster, also analyze Zookeeper, because network and memory problems for HBase are often detected first in Zookeeper.